Aurora Elements

 }

-Mounting the Payment Form (frontend process)
+Mounting the Aurora Elements Form (front-end process)

 const arise = new window.Arise();